kellpossible/jsonschema-annotator/README.md

 # jsonschema-annotator

+**WARNING: This project was vibe-coded with claude with minimal review, use at your own risk!**

 Annotate YAML and TOML configuration files with comments derived from JSON Schema `title` and `description` fields.

 ## Example